Semantic-Org/Learn-Semantic/server/documents/guide/beginner.html.md

 Now test it again!
 Nice isn't it?
 You do not have to bother about the CSS with the semantic-ui elements.

 #### the "List Your Space" button
-The button is a simple element in Semantic-UI but gives a perfect opportunity to introduce the Semantic style of coding.
+The button is a simple element in Semantic UI but gives a perfect opportunity to introduce the Semantic style of coding.
 Here we go!

 UI definitions in Semantic are given the class name ui.
 This is to help tell the difference between ui elements and parts of the definition of an element.
 This means any element with the class name UI has a corresponding UI definition.